-As our publications list continued to grow and diversify, it became clear that we needed a distinctive imprint, one that would be recognizable in the publishing world.
-After a bit of head scratching, we came up with Carswell House Books, because Mary G’s Artisan Breads id based in an 1856 house built for the watchmaker and jeweller John Carswell.
+As our list of publications continued to grow and diversify, it became clear that we needed a distinctive imprint, one that would be recognizable in the publishing world.
+After a bit of head scratching, we came up with Carswell House Books, because Mary G’s Artisan Breads is based in an 1856 house built for the watchmaker and jeweller John Carswell.
 John emigrated from England in the 1790s, and this was his retirement home, finished when he was 76.
 He lived to be 92, and he and his family are all buried in a row in the cemetery just up the road from us.
 His diaries show he was a very staunch monarchist, so it’s not that difficult to know how he would have regarded Jim’s much less loyal Irish historical fiction.
-Still, the name is the continuation of a historical tradition.The list will continue to grow.
+Still, the name is the continuation of a historical tradition.

-The Wood Fired Artisan Bread Book from Carswell House
+The Wood Fired Artisan Bread Book

 Through 272 pages, 182 photographs, and six chapters, you'll learn the history of these fascinating and enduring ovens, follow a typical two-day workshop in detail, then explore the various oven shapes, types and building methods to select your own.
 A clear, unbiased investigation of oven types does not exist in print--until now.
 Throughout, myths are dispelled, little-known tips provided and results-oriented methods explained.
 Far too much mystery has surrounded true artisan baking.
 Not here.